-(b) The sentencing guidelines do not apply to sentences imposed as a result of the following: accelerated rehabilitative disposition; disposition in lieu of trial; direct or indirect contempt of court; violations of protection from abuse orders; revocation of probation, county intermediate punishment or state intermediate punishment, except as provided in 204 Pa.
+(b) The sentencing guidelines do not apply to sentences imposed as a result of the following: accelerated rehabilitative disposition; disposition in lieu of trial; direct or indirect contempt of court; violations of protection from abuse orders; revocation of probation, except as provided in 204 Pa.
 Code Chapter 307; or revocation of parole.

 (c) The sentencing guidelines shall apply to all offenses committed on or after the effective date of the guidelines.
 Amendments to the guidelines shall apply to all offenses committed on or after the date the amendment becomes part of the guidelines.

 (1) When there are current multiple convictions for offenses that overlap two sets of guidelines, the former guidelines shall apply to offenses that occur prior to the effective date of the amendment and the later guidelines shall apply to offenses that occur on or after the effective date of the amendment.
 If the specific dates of the offenses cannot be determined, the later date determines the edition of the guidelines that shall apply to the offenses.